Don't worry, we speak : Español (Spanish), too!

-For example, about Guadalajara’s accelerator, of course, we help them with back-office and distribution, but the project is entirely managed by their office.
+For example, at Guadalajara’s accelerator, of course we help them with back-office and distribution, but the project is entirely managed by their office.

-Also, Peru’s office launched a platform for boosting female-founded startups, championed by the Banco Interamericano de Desarrollo, and obviously, all other offices become satellites and support platforms, but they still run it.
+Same goes for the Peru office.
+There we launched a platform for boosting female-founded startups, championed by the Banco Interamericano de Desarrollo, and obviously, all other offices became satellites and support platforms.
+They still run it.

 All offices share the success of the Pacific Alliance Fund, and we clearly, have LPs from all those countries.

 Now, about B2Link, one of our LPs, is a sovereign Korean fund so it made sense for us to launch a highly successful Korean company in Latin America.

 Cosmetics is the second largest industry in Korea, just behind the automotive industry and even ahead of electronics.